DanielCuevas1822/BienesRaicesAdmin/README.md

 # Bienes Raices Admin

-_Admin page to [Bienes Raices]https://github.com/DanielCuevas1822/BienesRaices proyect made in React Js._
+_Admin page to [Bienes Raices](https://github.com/DanielCuevas1822/BienesRaices) proyect made in React Js.
+With this application we can edit, delete and add properties, blog notes and testimonials._

 _Concepts learned in this proyect:_